craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 You spent your life before adventure in [[The Kingdom of Prosper]].
 You have personally met with the [[Arthur Simonson|The Great Adventurer King]].
 You spoke with him about history, honesty, and the moral right to a happy, educated, and full life.

 You gain +2 to your Constitution Score and +1 to your Charisma Score.
-You are proficient in the History, Insight, and Persuasion Skills.
+You are proficient in the History and Insight Skills.
 You know [[Arthurian (language)]] and your choice of one of the following;
 	- [[Fanyaquestan (language)]]
 	- [[Kantine (language)]]
 	- [[Golopak (language)]]